Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-mS_O_qnXJp0.md

 # [February 9th, 2021 Livestream](../2021-02-09.md)
 ## Q&A: Do you plan to release on Console one day?
 https://www.youtube.com/watch?v=mS_O_qnXJp0
-This question was possibly duplicated with a more recent answer: [August 23rd, 2022 Livestream Q&A: Any Updates on Console?](./yt-N_P83ITCFFM.md) [https://www.youtube.com/watch?v=N_P83ITCFFM](https://www.youtube.com/watch?v=N_P83ITCFFM)
+This question was possibly duplicated with a more recent answer: [November 29th, 2022 Livestream Q&A: Will Satisfactory ever come to XBox?](./yt-7JANDlQ-5IU.md) [https://www.youtube.com/watch?v=7JANDlQ-5IU](https://www.youtube.com/watch?v=7JANDlQ-5IU)

 ### Topics